 The LCCMR is made up of 17 members: 5 Senators, 5 Representatives, 5 citizens appointed by the governor, 1 citizen appointed by the Senate, and 1 citizen appointed by the House.
 The function of the LCCMR is to make funding recommendations to the legislature for special environment and natural resource projects, primarily from the Environment and Natural Resources Trust Fund (ENRTF).
 These projects help maintain and enhance Minnesota's environment and natural resources.
 The LCCMR developed from a program initiated in 1963.
-Since 1963, over $735 million has been appropriated to more than 1,700 projects recommended to the legislature by the Commission to protect and enhance Minnesota's environment and natural resources.
+Since 1963, approximately $1.0 billion has been appropriated to more than 2,300 projects recommended to the legislature by the Commission to protect and enhance Minnesota's environment and natural resources.

 In 1988, 77% of Minnesota voters approved a constitutional amendment establishing the ENRTF (Article XI, Sec.
 14) - a constitutionally dedicated fund that originates from a combination of Minnesota State Lottery proceeds and investment income.
 The purpose of the ENRTF is to provide a long-term, consistent, and stable source of funding for activities that protect, conserve, preserve, and enhance Minnesota's "air, water, land, fish, wildlife, and other natural resources" for the benefit of current citizens and future generations.
-Since 1991, the ENRTF has provided more than $360 million to more than 800 projects around the state.
+Since 1991, the ENRTF has provided approximately $700 million to over 1,700 projects around the state.